Follow up and late effects

 Transition

-Some families worry about their child moving from children’s services into the adult late effects service.
+Some families worry about their child moving from children’s services into the adult services.
 They are sometimes concerned that the team don’t know their child well, or that adult services are busier and professionals have less time.
-And, it can be difficult to know you're going to be less directly involved in your child’s care at this point.
+It can also be difficult to know you're going to be less directly involved in your child’s care at this point.

 • Endocrine and Metabolic Disorders in Survivors of Childhood Cancers and Health-Related Quality of Life and Physical Activity